george-mcintyre/aida-pva/docs/1_08_Users_Guide_SLC_Utility_Channel_Provider.md

 - allows the setting of devices referenced in a specified multiknob file by knob rotation using a specified relative delta value.
 Only a relative (not absolute) multiknob file may be specified,
 - allows for the setting of a BGRP variable value
+- allows for setting of loop feedback status

 see [Basic Users Guide to Aida](1_00_User_Guide.md), and the EPICS javadoc.